Clad3815/ai-function-helper/tests/api_responses.md

     }
   },
   "audienceInsights": {
-    "mostEngagedAgeGroup": "18-35",
+    "mostEngagedAgeGroup": "25-34",
     "topInterests": [
       "Fashion",
       "Technology"
     ],
     "peakEngagementTimes": [
-      "6pm-9pm",
-      "12pm-3pm"
+      "6:00 PM",
+      "8:00 PM",
+      "10:00 AM"
     ]
   },
   "recommendations": [
     {
       "category": "Content",
-      "suggestion": "Increase the use of visuals and video content to further engage the audience.", "expectedImpact": "Improved engagement and click-through rates"
+      "suggestion": "Increase the frequency of engaging and visually appealing content to drive higher engagement.", "expectedImpact": "Improved engagement and reach across platforms."
     },
     {
       "category": "Targeting",
-      "suggestion": "Expand the target audience to include users interested in lifestyle and travel.", "expectedImpact": "Increased reach and potential for new customers" },
+      "suggestion": "Refine the target audience to focus more on the 25-34 age group and their interests in fashion and technology.", "expectedImpact": "Better-targeted ads and higher conversion rates."
+    },
     {
       "category": "Budget",
-      "suggestion": "Allocate more budget to the top-performing platforms and content.", "expectedImpact": "Improved overall campaign performance and ROI" },
+      "suggestion": "Allocate more budget to the top-performing platforms (Instagram and Facebook) to capitalize on the higher engagement and click-through rates.", "expectedImpact": "Increased overall campaign performance and ROI."
+    },
     {
       "category": "Platform",
-      "suggestion": "Consider adding TikTok to the platform mix to reach a younger audience.", "expectedImpact": "Potential for increased engagement and brand awareness" }
+      "suggestion": "Explore expanding the campaign to TikTok, as the platform is gaining popularity among the target audience and could potentially drive additional engagement.", "expectedImpact": "Increased reach and diversification of the campaign's presence."
+    }
   ]
 }